poole/hyde/_posts/2017-11-17-whats-new-in-v7.md

 Nothing really, I just like how it looks.
 However: Boat → Pirates → Hijacking → Hydejack (illuminati confirmed)

-Even though it is a free image from [Unsplash](https://unsplash.com/) (...), I've modified it quite a bit so it looks better inside the sidebar.
+Even though it is a free image from [Unsplash](https://unsplash.com/) (...), it's unique in the sense that I've modified it so it looks better inside the sidebar.
 Specifically, I've straightened out the beach and rotated the boat so that it sits at a nice 90 degree angle.

 For comparison, here is the non-euclidean mess the [original photo](https://unsplash.com/photos/AtvuPUenaeI) was.
 Pretty OCD, I know.